W427697/Discord-/app/react-native/readme.md

 module.exports = __DEV__ ?
 StorybookUI : App;
 ```

+### RNN, other use cases

-Alternatively, `StorybookUI` is simply a RN `View` component that can be embedded anywhere in your RN application, e.g. on a tab or within an admin screen.
+`StorybookUI` is simply a RN `View` component that can be embedded anywhere in your RN application, e.g. on a tab or within an admin screen.

-## Start Storybook
+## Start Storybook server (optional)
+If you want to control storybook from browser/VS Code/websockets you need to start the server.
 After initial setup start the storybook server with the storybook npm script.

 ```shell